CHICAGO (WLS) -- Lawrence Madden says he is the man seen being body-slammed to the ground by a CTA bus driver in a now viral video..

 "I'm going through pain right now, I can't sleep, I got headaches, depression, paranoid, thinking that somebody's coming after me," said Madden.
 "I don't even want to get on the bus because I feel threatened."

-Madden said he was on the bus when it stopped near 77th and Western so its driver could talk to another bus driver traveling in the opposite direction.
+Madden said he was on a bus on June 11, when it stopped near 77th and Western Avenue on the South Side.
+He said his bus driver had stopped to talk to another bus driver heading in the opposite direction.

 Madden said he then yelled out urging his driver to keep the bus moving so he could get to his stop a few blocks away.